For effective, efficient, equitable carbon pricing:

 December 14, 2015

-The Paris Agreement came to include key principles related to the Core Principles listed above.
+The Paris Agreement came to include key principles related to the PARIS Principles listed above.
 Specifically:

-- “environmental integrity [and] completeness” mean a policy-driven price must internalize costs, without glossing over real distortions embedded in a carbon-intensive market.
+- Internalize inefficiencies—“environmental integrity [and] completeness” mean a policy-driven price must internalize costs, without glossing over real distortions embedded in a carbon-intensive market.

-- “comparability and consistency” mean prices may be designed country by country, but should harmonize across borders, and align with priorities such as reducing emissions and equitable outcomes.
+- Spread by aligning—“comparability and consistency” and “coordination across instruments”mean prices may be designed country by country, but should harmonize across borders, and align with priorities such as reducing emissions and equitable outcomes.

 To understand the significance of this opportunity, it is crucial to recognize that for the first time in world history: